agrawalrajat310/Reliance-Digital-clone/README.md

 ## Footer

 As you know that every website have the header and footer.
-Also in this this website, we have a pritty footer which helps you to move the different kinds of the important pages.
+Also in this this website, we have a pretty good footer which helps you to move the different kinds of the important pages.

 ![image](https://user-images.githubusercontent.com/97522154/214005797-8628bda3-89fc-4c73-8bfd-c9afef3a8664.png)

 So, this is the footer of our website clone.
-All the things in quite easy to use as well as mobile, teblet and desktop.
+All the things in quite easy to use as well as mobile, tablet and desktop.
 We hope you like these things.

 ## Note